-Feature-Driven Development (FDD), created by Peter Coad and Jeff De Luca, combines the key advantages of agile methodologies with model-driven techniques that scale to the largest teams and projects.
-This book demonstrates FDD at work in real-world projects and provides project leaders with all the information they need to successfully apply it in their own organizations.
+Feature Driven Development (FDD), created by Peter Coad and Jeff de Luca, combines the compelling advantages of agile methodologies with model-driven techniques that scale to the largest teams and projects.
+This book demonstrates FDD at work in real-world projects, giving project leaders all the information they need to successfully apply it in their own organizations.
+The authors begin by introducing FDD's goals and rationale, and the compelling advantages of its model-driven, short-iteration approach to software development.
+You'll discover which types of projects FDD is best suited for; and understand FDD's roles, artifacts, goals, and timelines.
+The book includes practical, hands-on coverage of all five key FDD activities: developing an overall model, building a feature list, "plan by feature," "design by feature," and "build by feature."
+The book also offers specific guidance on adapting FDD to many different types of projects.

 I. FEATURE-DRIVEN DEVELOPMENT—CONCEPTS.1.
 Process Pride: The Pain and Relief.